iuliaL/handwriting-2-text-converter/README.md

 in an entry point directory and all its subdirectories.
 Outputs a `.txt` file for each image file.

 Makes use of [Google Vision API](https://cloud.google.com/vision).
+To set up your Google console account and get your service account credentials file follow the docs above.

 ### Installation
 ```
 npm install